uber/cadence/service/worker/README.md

 1. Setup Kafka by following instructions:
 [Kafka Quickstart](https://kafka.apache.org/quickstart)
 2. Create Kafka topic for active and standby clusters if needed.
-By default the development Kafak should create topics in the flight (with 1 partition).
+By default the development Kafka should create topics in- flight (with 1 partition).
 If not, then use the follow command to create topics:
 ```
 bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic active
 ```